The Kinesiology department takes pride in providing sound, accurate, and timely advising to all undergraduate and graduate students.

 If you are a prospective freshman and transfer students, attend an SJSU orientation

 session or for transfer students a Transfer Information Program (TIP) session and

-then connect with our advising manager Janet Clair.
-Once you meet with her for general advising to get you started she will assign you
+then connect with our advising manager Dr. Jessica Chin.
+Once you meet with her for general advising, she will assign you an academic advisor

 If you are a current undergraduate student, meet each semester with your academic advisor to discuss coursework, progress, career planning, and to resolve any problems that arise along the way.

 Please be sure you are on the Kinesiology Student Email list.
 If you are not getting email from the department please contact Winston Kwong in the Kinesiology main office at (408) 924-3011 and ask to have your email added to the list.
 This is a critical resource for you and the department.

 Looking for a 'roadmap' to graduation?
 Roadmaps can be found on the SJSU Advising Hub MyRoadMap page.